cdisc-org/analysis-results-standard/project/docs/TerminologyExtension.md

 # Class: TerminologyExtension

-_A sponsor-defined term that is included in an extensible set of controlled terminology._
+_An extensible set of controlled terminology that has been extended with at least one sponsor-defined term._